mirukana/mirage/docs/PCN.md

 # PCN File Format

-Config and theme files are written in the PCN (Python Config Notation) format, which are organized in a hierarchy of sections and properties.
+This document explains in details the PCN (Python Config Notation) format.
+PCN files are organized in a hierarchy of sections and properties.
-PCN files can also contain usual Python code, such as imports and custom functions.
+PCN files can also contain normal Python code, such as imports and custom functions.

 - [Overview](#overview)